 Renault Main dealers -- Do not bring if your expecting that little bit more care or better diagnosis.

-Thanks to all for this thread
+Thanks for this post -- :toast:

 I'm having to replace the column on my Espace,the lower UJ seized and I freed it up,but now it has begun to wear and there is a slight amount of free-play in the steering.I managed to source a complete second unit for £30 in good condition,that'll be the next job to be done on it before the MOT.